Pattern Review: Melly and Me, Buttercup bunny

 Which brings me to Buttercup bunny.

-If you are experienced toy maker (am !??) you will find this a fairly quick and easy sew - and I love that!
-There were a few things that I did a little differently than the instructions which was more a matter of preference than a right or wrong way to do things.
+If you are an experienced toy maker (am I!??) you will find this a fairly quick and easy sew – and I love that!
+There were a few things that I did a little differently than the instructions, which was more a matter of preference than a right or wrong way to do things.

 I just love that when she is all sewn together that’s it – usually that’s when I start all the hand embroidery.
 So if that isn’t your strength or is holding you back from toy making – give these a try!